crodier/software-blog/_posts/2023-09-22-message-formats.md

 an opportunity to save a considerable amount of CPU cost which is energy savings and is Earth friendly.
 You get to both go much faster for your clients, and save some Earth.
-We call this a win-win (as long as you can pay the expert Aeron message engineers.)
+We call this a win-win (as long as you can pay the expert Aeron message engineers, and they cost less than the CPU savings.)

-## Flatbuffers
+## Flatbuffers (also Google)

-If you use protobufs you can translate to another wire format called flatbuffers using the same format but different tech.

-Flatbuffers is zero-copy but requires much more overhead to program in than protobufers.
-It is much less elegant to use but where latency is important it has become a standard.
+Flatbuffers is zero-copy but requires much more overhead to program in than protobuffers.
+Flatbuffers is much less elegant to use.
+Yet where performance is paramount, Flatbuffers has become a standard, due to the balance between engineering cost and latency benefits being in a sweet spot.

 What stands out to me was the use of Flatbuffers for Android messaging in the Facebook (Meta) apps.
 This article has